-The SharePoint Framework, which was announced on May 4th, introduced a new model for developing SharePoint web parts that is radically different from its predecessors.
+The new SharePoint Framework, announced on May 4th, introduced a new model for developing SharePoint web parts that are radically different from its predecessors.

 SharePoint development previously required a specific environment, with SandBox and Farm web parts you need at least one server with SharePoint and Visual Studio to develop and debug the code.
 The App model introduced in 2013 eliminated the need for a SharePoint server but it still requires Visual Studio and a Developer site collection hosted on Office 365.

 This new framework frees you to choose your environment and the only requirement is a computer that can run the latest web technologies.
 You can even use Mac OS or a Linux distro.

 The SharePoint framework is not yet publically available.
 While you can’t get your hands on the code yet, though, it’s worth preparing by investing some time to learn the new technologies this framework uses.

 Note that the new API will not replace any of the existent models.
 All the knowledge you have acquired will still be valid and will help you to correlate between the old model and the new one.

 If you are already a Senior SharePoint developer — or if you are just a web developer — these are the seven technologies you should learn right now to prepare for the new framework.